adrianrf/OpenGD77/docs/OpenGD77_User_Guide.md

 *Note:*

-- Currently the S meter reading is **not** very accurate because the radio hardware Rx sensitivity is **not calibrated** at the factor.
+- Currently the S meter reading is **not** very accurate because the radio hardware Rx sensitivity is **not calibrated** at the factory.
-- Hence the value displayed is based on a radio with average sensitivity, individual radios may be **more or less** sensitive than average, therefore the S meter will read **higher or lower** than is absolutely correct.
+- Hence the value displayed is based on a radio with average sensitivity.
+Individual radios may be **more or less** sensitive than average, therefore the S meter may read **higher or lower** than is absolutely correct.

 ![signal meter](media/signal-meter.png)